This QuickStart introduces you to Sigma Secure embedding and demonstrates how to leverage it, to embed Sigma content in a external website.

 Navigate to Administration / Account Types.

-Sigma provides two account types out-of-the-box; Viewer and Creator.
+Sigma provides four account types out-of-the-box; Lite Essential and Pro.

 Teams: